-With more sportsbooks in the NJ market and total sports betting handle on the rise, March Madness 2021 numbers should soar.
-Due to NJ regulations you can’t bet on NJ-based college teams or games played in NJ, but since no NCAA tournament action takes place in NJ this year sportsbooks can take bets on almost every March Madness game.
+With more sportsbooks in the New Jersey market and total sports betting handle on the rise, March Madness numbers should soar once again in 2025.
+Due to NJ regulations, you can’t bet on NJ-based college teams or games played in NJ.
+New Jersey will play host to Sweet 16 and Elight Eight matchups inside the Prudential Center, but outside of those matchups, residents will be able to bet on most teams in the Big Dance.

-That means you can fill out your March Madness brackets, bet on NCAA basketball futures or bet live on each game in progress as long as no NJ teams are involved.
-Here’s what you need to know to bet on March Madness in NJ.
-Check the best March Madness odds boosts & promos here.
+You can play all the March Madness bracket contests, bet on NCAA basketball futures, or bet live on each March Madness game in progress as long as no NJ teams are involved or any games are taking place within the state.
+Here’s how to bet on March Madness in NJ.
+Find the best March Madness odds boosts & promos below.

 Brackets are quite different from game-by-game betting on the NCAA Tournament.
 The latter allows you to be more selective in the teams you back and pay out based on posted odds rather than your standing against others.
 With brackets, you either pay to enter your selections in a pool at the office, local bar, social club, or sportsbook, or submit it to a free-to-enter NCAA Tournament bracket contest.

-NJ online and mobile sportsbooks post futures odds for every team and moneyline point spread lines for (virtually) every game.
+NJ online sportsbooks post futures odds for every team and moneyline point spread lines for (virtually) every game.
 This information can actually give you some help in filling out a bracket.

 They aren’t always right, but they’re not often way wrong.
 You can feel confident in using the information available at NJ sports betting apps to help you make the majority of your March Madness picks.